awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-se-platform.md

 ## Configuring your Java SE environment<a name="java-se-options"></a>

-The Elastic Beanstalk Java SE platform provides a few platform\-specific options in addition to the standard options that all platforms have\.
-These options let you configure the nginx proxy that runs in front of your application to serve static files\.
+The Java SE platform settings let you fine\-tune the behavior of your Amazon EC2 instances\.
+You can edit the Elastic Beanstalk environment's Amazon EC2 instance configuration using the Elastic Beanstalk console\.

-You can use the Elastic Beanstalk console to enable log rotation to Amazon S3 and configure variables that your application can read from the environment\.
+Use the Elastic Beanstalk console to enable log rotation to Amazon S3 and configure variables that your application can read from the environment\.

 **To configure your Java SE environment in the Elastic Beanstalk console**